Physical Security Systems

 Video Surveillance Cameras Deter Intrusions

-Video Surveillance Cameras can prevent and deter intrusions because intruders are less likely to commit an intrusion if they see surveillance cameras monitoring the area.
-If surveillance cameras are actively being monitored, an intruder knows that they are more likely to get caught in the act.
-And even if cameras aren’t actively being monitored, surveillance cameras can record the intrusion.
+Video Surveillance Cameras can prevent and deter intrusions because intruders are less likely to attempt one if they see surveillance cameras monitoring the area.
+If surveillance cameras are actively monitored, an intruder knows they are more likely to be caught in the act.
+Even if cameras aren’t actively being monitored, they can still record the intrusion.
 Intruders know that cameras can provide key information and evidence that can help catch and potentially convict the intruder after the act.

 Access Control Systems Deter Intrusions by Restricting Access

-An access control system that requires a keycard or fob to enter an area can deter intrusions by making it more difficult for unauthorized persons to gain access.
-By limiting access to only those with the proper credentials, it functions as an additional layer of protection requiring intruders to attempt to bypass one more obstacle to gain access.
-And some access control systems have the capability to help detect potential intrusions, alerting security of access attempts by unauthorized persons.
+An access control system that requires a keycard, fob, or biometric to enter an area can deter intrusions by making it more difficult for unauthorized persons to gain access.
+By limiting access to those with the proper credentials, it provides an additional layer of protection, requiring intruders to overcome one more obstacle to gain entry.
+Some access control systems can help detect potential intrusions, alerting security to unauthorized access attempts.

 Detect Physical Intrusions